serverscom/terraform-provider-serverscom/docs/resources/ssh_key.md

 - `name` - (Required, string) Name of the SSH key.
 - `public_key` - (Required, string) Public key.
 If this is a file, it can be read using the file interpolation function.
+- `labels` - (Optional, map) A map of labels assigned to the SSH key.

 ## Attributes Reference